AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

    All modules prefixed with `Magento_Hipaa` must be in the enabled modules section.

-## Feature enhancements with HIPAA-readiness
+## Feature enhancements for HIPAA-readiness

 The `magento/hipaa-ee` package introduces some changes and enhancements to the base Commerce product.
 The following sections provide details about these changes and how they alter the base product.

 ### Action Logs

-Audit Log is one of the HIPAA requirements.
+Audit Logging is a HIPAA requirement.
 In Adobe Commerce, the [Action Logs](https://experienceleague.adobe.com/docs/commerce-admin/systems/action-logs/action-log.html?lang=en) feature records every change made by an Admin user who works in your store.
 To meet HIPAA requirements about Audit Log, there are changes to the feature to record all Admin user and customer actions performed through the Admin UI and through API calls.

 #### Action Logs report